Linecity

 • Pets Allowed

-Bring your vision and your contractor!
-Four room/convertible two-bedroom home needing TLC available in much sought-after Hudson View Gardens.
+A diamond in the rough!
+Four room/convertible two-bedroom home available in much sought-after Hudson View Gardens.
 Apartment C41 is on the fourth floor of the elevatored "C" building.
 This home is bathed in beautiful soft, northern light and sunlight from the east looking over leafy Bennett Park.
 The original Murphy bed space is still intact and can easily be converted to a home office.
 A blank canvas of spacious rooms, good light and 4 good-sized closets await you...Call or email today to make an appointment to see it.

 MAINTENANCE INCLUDES gas & electric.
 Monthly maintenance: $1,510.30, ongoing monthly capital reserve assessment: $227.93, monthly air conditioner charge: $43.19